 Lenovo Legion Y540

-Next is Lenovo Legion Y540 price of this laptop is 66K it has the same core i5 9th Gen processor which ranges from 2.4 to 4.1 GHz at top load .
+Next is the Lenovo Legion Y540 price of this laptop is 66K it has the same core i5 9th Gen processor which ranges from 2.4 to 4.1 GHz at top load.
 1080p anti-glare 60 Hz 15.6 display.
-128 Gb SSD, weight is 2.3 KG and gives you approx 3-5 hrs of battery backup based on your use. the price is little bit higher than Lenovo and ASUS TUF gaming laptops but the look and the design of these laptops are really good.
+128 Gb SSD, weight is 2.3 KG, and gives you approx 3-5 hrs of battery backup based on your use. the price is a little bit higher than Lenovo and ASUS TUF gaming laptops but the look and the design of these laptops are really good.

 So for now these 3 laptop looks good for little gaming and other stuff.

 One more thing I would like to highlight here is if you planning to buy a gaming laptop then don’t go for the MX series.
 These GPUs are very old now even the new MX200 series is also not that good for gaming.
 You will get a better powerful laptop in the same or approx the same budget. for example, if you are planning to buy a laptop with RX 560x or 1050 then don’t spend money more than 60K or even approx 55K you will get laptops with the same spec.